-- As part of the Committee's regular process for determining whether performance-based compensation goals have been met, our Internal Audit Department reviews our performance against the applicable metrics for short-term incentive award opportunities and long-term performance-based equity compensation, confirms the level of achievement of the applicable metrics and issues a report to the Committee certifying the applicable calculations. - In order to support the surviving family of an executive officer in the event of his or her death, for long-term equity-based incentive awards granted during or after fiscal 2016, both performance-based and service-based long-term equity awards will be treated as earned (at target levels if applicable) and fully vested in the event of the death of the executive officer prior to the end of the applicable performance-based equity awards will be eligible to be fully earned, based on actual performance and to the extent performance goals are met, with such earned awards being deemed fully vested as of the date of termination. - To encourage our executive officers to keep a longer-term perspective of the Company as they approach retirement and to augment retirement savings, both Objectives-based RSUs and Service-based RSUs generally will remain outstanding and capable of being earned and/or of vesting in accordance with their terms following an executive officer's termination of employment unless such employment is terminated for cause, in which case any unearned or unvested portion of the award will be forfeited.
+- As part of the Committee's regular process for determining whether performance-based compensation goals have been met, our Internal Audit Department reviews our performance against the applicable metrics for short-term incentive award opportunities and long-term performance-based equity compensation, confirms the level of achievement of the applicable metrics and issues a report to the Committee certifying the applicable calculations. - In order to support the surviving family of an executive officer in the event of his or her death, for long-term equity-based incentive awards granted during or after fiscal 2016, both performance-based and service-based long-term equity awards will be treated as earned (at target levels if applicable) and fully vested in the event of the death of the executive officer prior to the end of the applicable performance or vesting period.
+In the event of the death of the executive officer on or after the end of a performance period, long-term performance-based equity awards will be eligible to be fully earned, based on actual performance and to the extent performance goals are met, with such earned awards being deemed fully vested as of the date of termination. - To encourage our executive officers to keep a longer-term perspective of the Company as they approach retirement and to augment retirement savings, both Objectives-based RSUs and Service-based RSUs generally will remain outstanding and capable of being earned and/or of vesting in accordance with their terms following an executive officer's termination of employment unless such employment is terminated for cause, in which case any unearned or unvested portion of the award will be forfeited.
 Continuation of the award is conditioned on the departing executive officer's agreement to refrain from working for another company during the remaining vesting period and compliance with specified non-disclosure, confidentiality and other covenants.
-If the individual fails to satisfy these obligations, the remaining unearned or unvested portion of the award will be forfeited and any underlying shares of common stock that were earned and vested following termination and any gain from the sale of such shares will be subject to recoupment, or "clawback," by Qorvo. - We prohibit the backdating or spring-loading of equity awards.
+If the individual fails to satisfy these obligations, the remaining unearned or unvested portion of the award will be forfeited and any underlying shares of common stock that were earned and vested following termination and any gain from the sale of such shares will be subject to recoupment, or "clawback." by Oorvo. - We prohibit the backdating or spring-loading of equity awards.
 To further that goal, we generally plan to grant Service-based RSUs once a year to existing employees on or around the date of our annual meeting of stockholders, and Objectives-based RSU opportunities once each year shortly after the beginning of the fiscal year. - We prohibit the repricing of stock options or stock appreciation rights without stockholder approval.